Many ambitious men and women aspire to have his/her own business.

 3. Ditch The Fake Business

 These kids think that the insurance companies are sincere in giving them a purpose, a new life, a business that they can call their own.
 Unbeknownst to them, these big conglomerates are making deals behind their backs with banks and other financial institutions to sell the same sets of policies.
-Why, you may be asking.
+“Why?” you may asked.
 The reason is simple.
 Banks have wider reach plus lower profit sharing.

 By the way, you can’t sell your business to anyone or pass the “business” to your children.
 An insurance agent does not own the clients that he fights hard to win.
 The company owns the clients.
 You can pass your accounts to your son, hoping that your clients will recommend their next of kin to buy the next policy from him.
 At the end of the day, you are at the mercy of the company.